k2view-academy/K2View-Academy/articles/19_Broadway/actors/04_queue_actors.md

 These Actors belong to the **queue** category and they are:

 - **Publish** Actor, publishes messages using a message provider.
-- **Subscribe** Actor, subscribes to messages provided by a message provider.
+- **Subscribe** Actor, subscribes to messages and returns them one by one.
-- **SubscribeBatch** Actor, subscribes to messages and reads them in batches.
+- **SubscribeBatch** Actor, subscribes to messages and returns them in batches.

 Message provider types supported in Broadway are:
 * Apache Kafka.